DBRetina/DBRetina/docs/docs/usage/dbretina_pairwise.md

 The number of processing cores to be used for parallel computation during the pairwise comparisons.

-<span class="cmd"> -d, --dist-type TEXT      select from ['containment', 'jaccard', 'ochiai'] </span>
+<span class="cmd"> -m, --metric TEXT         select from ['containment', 'jaccard', 'ochiai'] </span>

-Optional similarity type to filter out pairwise comparisons below a certain cutoff from exporting.
+Optional similarity metric to filter out pairwise comparisons below a certain cutoff from exporting.

 <span class="cmd"> -c, --cutoff FLOAT RANGE filter out similarities < cutoff  [default: 0.0; 0<=x<=100] </span>

-The `-c` command is used with the `-d` command to define the cutoff.
+The `-c` command is used with the `-m` command to define the cutoff.

 <span class="cmd"> --pvalue                  calculate Hypergeometric p-value </span>
 This flag calculates the Hypergeometric p-value for pairwise comparisons based on shared features between supergroups and the total number of features in the database.